canonical/chip-tool-snap/README.md

+## Purpose
+This is an attempt to snap out matter chip-tool application, which is a reference implementation of matter controller node application.

 ## How to build
 - Install ubunutu 22.04 lxc container in your host dev environment.
 - Install snapcraft 7.x in the container.